etiennebr/rstdocs/Applications/Image Manipulation/ExtractROI.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{ExtractROI_param_table}, page~\pageref{ExtractROI_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+ExtractROI+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *ExtractROI* .

-Parameters table for Extract ROI:
+.. [#] Table: Parameters table for Extract ROI.

 +---------------------+--------------------------+----------------------------------+
 |Parameter Key        |Parameter Type            |Parameter Description             |